-Mary was appointed a non-executive director of the MSI Board in May 2013.
-She Chairs the Remuneration Committee and is a member of the Audit, Risk and Nomination & Governance Committees.
+Mary was appointed a non-executive director of the MSI Board in May 2013 and resigned in March 2021.
+She Chaired the Remuneration Committee until February 2021 and was a member of the Audit, Risk and Nomination & Governance Committees.

 Mary has over forty years' international experience in audit, advisory, banking (wholesale and retail), finance and insurance in the UK, Australia and Asia Pacific.
 During her career she has held roles with a number of retail and investment banks, insurance and financial companies including Standard Chartered Bank in the UK and National Australia Bank in Australia.